apokryphus/advanced-combat-system/README.md

   - Detonation: Summons a ``sand pillar`` that applies ``paralysis`` to enemies in a small radius.
 ### || Yrden ||
 - Primary weapon:
-  - Passive: Attacks ``stagger`` enemies.
+  - Passive: Attacks have a chance to``stagger`` enemies.
   - Primes enemy.
   - Detonation: Calls down ``magic missiles`` from the sky that target enemies in a small radius, dealing damage and applying a ``health drain debuff``.
 - Secondary weapon:
-  - Passive: Attacks apply knockdown.
+  - Passive: Attacks have a chance to apply `knockdown`.
   - Primes enemy.
   - Detonation: Calls down ``lightning`` and blasts enemies away in a small radius.